 - Passing without any changes - Being asked to revise certain parts of the paper and resubmit it (the most frequent outcome) - Failing.
-If failed, you can retake Comprehensive Examination only once. - Your Chair will assign and "S" to you on the "Preparation for the Comprehensive Examination" (BCHS 3888) once you have successfully passed your comprehensive examination.
+If failed, you can retake Comprehensive Examination only once. - The Director of the Doctoral Program will assign and "S" to you on the "Preparation for the Comprehensive Examination" (BCHS 3888) once you have successfully passed your comprehensive examination.